Time of Contempt: Plot

 Geralt disables Dijkstra and rushes in to rescue Yennefer and Ciri.
 In the ensuing chaos, Yennefer and Geralt fight off the Scoia'tael, while Ciri flees from the scene.
 She takes refuge at the Tower of Gulls, and when Geralt pursues her, Vilgefortz confronts Geralt.
 Vilgefortz again asks Geralt to join his side, but Geralt refuses.
 A fight ensues, in which Geralt is defeated and severely wounded.
 Vilgefortz enters the Tower, but Ciri escapes through an unstable magic portal, releasing a flare of energy that collapses the Tower and leaves Vilgefortz's face scarred.
 Tissaia, realizing her mistake, takes Geralt to safety with Triss Merigold's help before committing suicide.

 Soon after the events at Thanedd Island, Dandelion finds Geralt recuperating in the forest of Brokilon, under the care of the dryads, and fills him in on recent events: Aedirn, Rivia, and Lyria fell quickly to the Nilfgaardian invaders, while King Foltest of Temeria made a pact with Emhyr and preserved his kingdom; the elven mage Francesca Findabair was made the client queen of Dol Blathanna, on the condition that she allow the Scoia'tael to remain under Emhyr's control.
-In Nilfgaard, a false Ciri is presented to Emhyr and he publicly announces his plans to marry her and legitimize his rule of Cintra, while ordering his secret forces to find the real Ciri.
+In Nilfgaard, a false Ciri is presented to Emhyr, who publicly announces his plans to marry her and legitimize his rule of Cintra while ordering his secret forces to find the real Ciri.

 Ciri awakens in the Korath desert and barely survives, with the help of a unicorn.
 When the unicorn is wounded in a fight with a desert creature, Ciri awakens her latent magical powers to heal it.
-However, the power she taps into is so potent that she has visions of herself as an omnipotent witch, ravaging the entire continent.
-Horrified, she renounces the use of magic, and is captured by bounty hunters in Nilfgaard's employ.
+However, the power she taps into is so potent that she sees herself as an omnipotent witch, ravaging the entire continent.
+Horrified, she renounces the use of magic and is captured by bounty hunters in Nilfgaard's employ.
 She manages to escape them with the help of the Rats, a bandit group.
-She gains a sense of belonging among the Rats, who are refugees from the war as she is.
-She identifies herself to them as Falka, a dreaded witch from history who she saw in her vision.
+She gains a sense of belonging among the Rats, who are refugees from the war, as she is.
+She identifies herself to them as Falka, a dreaded witch from history whom she saw in her vision.
 The story hints that Ciri, the last descendant of a Cintran royal line that carries elven blood, is the prophesied child who will destroy the old world and usher in a new age.